ffund/tcp-ip-essentials/lab2/2-arp.md

 ```

 on the "romeo" host to see a new line added to the ARP table.
 Save the new ARP table for your lab report.

+> **Note**: If you observe the output of `arp -i eth1 -n` on the "juliet" host, you'll see that a new line is added to the ARP table with romeo's address, even though "juliet" did not send an ARP request to resolve romeo's address!
+When "juliet" receives and responds to an ARP request for its own address, it will also update its ARP table to include the IP address and MAC address of the host that sent the ARP request.

 Next, run